 Removal of dividend distribution tax (“DDT”)

 Under the current provisions of the IT Act, in addition to corporate income tax payable by an Indian company, any amount that is declared, distributed or paid by way of a dividend to a shareholder is charged to additional DDT at the rate of 20.56%.
-The Finance Bill has proposed to carry out amendments in various provisions of the IT Act so that an Indian company will not pay DDT; rather, dividend income will be considered as taxable only in the hands of the shareholder.
+The Finance Bill has proposed to carry out amendments in various provisions of the IT Act so that an Indian company will not pay DDT; rather, dividend income will be considered taxable only in the hands of the shareholder.
 This amendment will take effect from April 1, 2020.
+Please refer to our update on Union Budget 2022-2023 which covers the latest legal position on the rate of tax on dividends received from foreign subsidiaries.

 Foreign companies exempted from filing returns in India